omundy/learn-javascript/topics/functions/functions.md

 console.log(getCurrentHour());
 ```

-Here we use the ["fat arrow"](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) syntax, since the function body can be shortened to a single line;
+The <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions" target="_blank">arrow function</a> is succinct when the function body can fit on a single line.

 ```js
 const getCurrentHour = () => new Date().getHours();